cdimascio/express-openapi-validator/README.md

 #### Synchronous

 _Note syncrhonous mode requires the installation of the [`deasync`](https://github.com/abbr/deasync) module.
-Some folks have experience issues with deasync and some versions of node_
+Some folks have experienced issues using deasync with some versions of node_

 **Q:** What does it mean to use the validator 'synchronously'?